Muslim period in the Indian subcontinent: Malwa Sultanate

 The Malwa Sultanate was another Muslim kingdom in the Malwa region, covering the present day Indian states of Madhya Pradesh and south-eastern Rajasthan from 1392 to 1562.
 It was founded by Dilawar Khan, who following Timur's invasion and the disintegration of the Delhi Sultanate, in 1401/2, made Malwa an independent realm.
-In 1561, the Sultanate was conquered by the Mughal empire from its last ruler, Baz Bahadur.
+In 1561, the Sultanate was conquered by the Mughal Empire from its last ruler, Baz Bahadur.

 Other Western states

 Sindh was ruled by a series of Muslim dynasties including Habbaris, Soomras, Sammas, Arghuns and Tarkhans, after the disintegration of Arab caliphate.
 Following decline of Mughal empire, Kalhora and Talpur Nawabs ruled Sindh.
 Kingdom of Mewat was also a prominent Muslim Rajput kingdom in Rajasthan.
-Gonds of Deogarh was also a Gond/tribal Islamic kingdom located in Nagpur, Maharashtra.
+Gonds of Deogarh was a Gond tribal Islamic kingdom located in Nagpur, Maharashtra.